zachpmanson/notes/notes/Notes/Software/Generative AI/Practical Deep Learning/Practical Deep Learning.md

 This is something I am currently reading through, so these notes will be particularly messy.

+I have currently read up to ch.
+1, "Let's move on to something much less sexy, but perhaps significantly more widely commercially useful: building models from plain _tabular_ data.".

 ## Links

 - [Course materials](https://course.fast.ai/)